 Anne Beadell Highway is a challenging dirt track located in Australia, with a length of 1,340 km (833 mi).
 This outback unsealed track links Coober Pedy (in South Australia) with Laverton (Western Australia).
 The road was built by Len Beadell, who named the road after his wife.
+It’s one of the Australian longest roads.

 The road was constructed by Len Beadell over a period of about 9 years.
 Construction was completed in five stages, spanning nine years from 1953 to 1962.
 Len was also responsible for building the Gunbarrel Highway and others, and named this track after his wife, Anne.
 Several of the roads and tracks that his team built were named after family members.
 The track passes through remote arid deserts and scrub territory of South Australia and Western Australia, which often have summer temperatures as high as 50°C. Sand dunes predominate for most of the track.
 Be prepared with jackets, water, and emergency kit in your car.